-- You are married but your spouse makes as much as you do
+- If you are married but your spouse makes as much as you do

 - You and your spouse have a good pension plan (which you are sure is going to exist when you retire)

-- You view RRSPs as the devil’s own way to screw you into paying more taxes later in life.
+- RRSPs are viewed as the devil’s own way to screw you into paying more taxes later in life.

 In all those situations the Spousal RRSP really doesn’t do you too much good, however, if you are not one of the previous group, look into a spousal RRSP.

-The spousal RRSP was first introduced as the original income sharing mechanism (for retirees) many years ago, but it can be used for that even before you retire (if you are careful, and you don’t care about your retirement funds).
+The spousal RRSP was first introduced as the original income sharing mechanism.
+It can also be used for income sharing even before you retire (if you are careful, and you don’t care about your retirement funds).